 Should You Moisturise Or Hydrate Your Skin?June 4, 2020

-The right products and treatments for the right person; that’s our mantra for healthy skin, and it definitely applies to when your skin needs a little drink.
-Whether you should use a moisturiser or a hydrator will depend on the condition of your skin.
+The right skincare products for the right person; that’s our mantra for healthy skin, and it still applies to when your skin needs a little drink.

-Your skin’s natural oils are produced through your pores.
-When your skin produces a lot of oil, your pores tend to expand.
-When your skin is dry and lacking in sebum, your pores shrink down.
-“Someone with dry skin won’t have any visible pores,” Kirsten says, “they’re also more likely to have sensitive skin, or skin that might be red, cracked or sore.”
+“Someone with dry skin won’t have any visible pores,” Senior Clinician Kirsten says, “they’re also more likely to have sensitive skin, or skin that might be red, cracked or sore.”
 This is because sebum’s purpose in life is to protect the skin, she explains.
 If your skin is lacking in natural oils, then it’s probably not being protected as well as it could be.

 There are five clinical categories used when talking about dry skin: